 componentDidMount).
 No attempt to test async functionality was made.

-- 3 - A valid attempt to test asynchronous functionality has been made.
+- 3 - Includes testing from levels 1 and 2, and a valid attempt to test asynchronous functionality has been made.
 Asynchronous tests cover happy paths as well as multiple sad paths.

 - 4 - All async functionality is tested, tests are passing and run efficiently (using mount only when appropriate).
 Unit tests for snapshots and methods cover not only happy paths but also sad paths.
 Evaluator has no recommendations for testing.